Are you sure you want to delete this comment? It cannot be undone. |

 Unfortunately, many technological additives do not have to be declared by the manufacturer so just because they do not appear on the label does not necessarily mean they are not in the food.
 If in doubt, ask the manufacturer directly exactly what technological additives their foods contain.

 This looks like a really good product, especially like that it has millet instead of rice which most other cold pressed foods have.
 My dog currently has The Only One also by Sabre which is cold pressed too but the texture and feel of the pellets are very different to Darf and others similar and sadly I've tried my dog on many types of cold pressed food brands with similar pellets which, although he likes, always seem to give him some type of reflux problem after eating (bit of white bile comes back, seems like he has trouble digesting cold pressed, I've read other similar comments), The Only One, because it's a different consistency to the usual cold pressed pellets, seems to be the only cold pressed food that doesn't have this effect.
 Another similar food to Only One is Platinum.
-A pity as Darf looks impressive.Cazbomb Canine01 •30 days ago
+A pity as Darf looks impressive.Cazbomb Canine01 •one month ago

 That’s interesting, my dog definitely has reflux since being on this food too.
 I was thinking about changing again.
 Is it just cold pressed or maybe it’s related to raw food in general?
 One of my dogs has an awful hacking cough now too and the vet thought it was also caused by reflux.
 I’m going to switch to innocent hound air dried and see how that goes.